 JOHN: You got a real short one?

-JOHN: That's just a nice thing.
-The next time you see your wife just call her a Rose of Sharon and see what kind of reaction.
-I think we’ll answer one because this fellow has been waiting.
+JOHN: And that’s just a nice thing, next time you see your wife, just call her a rose of Sharon and see what kind of reaction – okay, I think we’ll answer one, because this fellow’s been waiting.

-JOHN: Well what he's saying in Hebrews 1:5 it says, "Which of the angels have He ever said, 'This day have I begotten Thee.'"
-And that is a specific designation to Christ.
-So what it's saying in Hebrews 1:5 is what angel was ever called the very special son of God, the begotten son of God.
-Yeah.
-What in the context of Hebrews what angel was ever given the role of the messiah, the Son, the Lord, the Prince, whatever.
-In a genuine sense, in the Morning Star sang together and the sons of God for joy and all that in the Old Testament is a term for angels.
-Keep this in mind.
-The same question needs to be raised in reference to men.
+JOHN: The begotten Son of God.
+In the context of Hebrews, what angel was ever given the role of the Messiah, the Son, the Lord, the Prince, whatever.
+In a genuine sense, in the morning stars sang together and the sons of God for joy, and all that, in the Old Testament is a term for angels.
+Keep in mind, the same question needs to be raised in reference to men.
 Are all men the sons of God?
-Yes by virtue of what?
+Yes.
+By virtue of what?
 Creation.
 No, by virtue of redemption.
-So you see the same kind of parity in that issue too.
+So you see the same kind of parody in that issue too.

-Thank you our Blessed Father for the good fellowship we’ve had tonight.
-How refreshing it is to be in your word and with your people and we thank you so much that your word speaks to us and it’s so exciting Lord to know that it can be applied in our daily living.
-We thank you for what is evidenced tonight of the hunger and the study of the word of God in the hearts of these people.
-Continue to refresh us day by day as we spend time in your word and we’ll praise you in Christ's name.
+Thank You our blessed Father for the good fellowship we’ve had tonight.
+How refreshing it is to bein Your Word and with Your people.
+We thank You so much that Your Word speaks to us and it’s so exciting, Lord, to know that it can be applied in our daily living.
+We thank You for what is evidenced tonight of the hunger and the study of the Word of God in the hearts of these people.
+Continue to refresh us day by day as we spend time in your Word, and we’ll praise you, in Christ name.
 Amen.